OfficeDev/Microsoft-Teams-Samples/samples/tab-ui-templates/ts/README.md

 - `assets`: Includes the app assets.

-- `.env`: Contains the app configurations.
-When you create the app package, the manifest is dynamically populated with values from this file.

-  > [!NOTE]
-  > The `.env` file is excluded from source control.
-If you're deploying to Azure, make sure that you include the `.env` configurations as application settings in your Azure web app (except the `PORT` variable, which is used for local testing and debugging).

 ## Run the app

 1. In the root directory of your project, run the following command.